johnarnett/Script-Portfolio/scripts_webpage/README.txt

-This is the file structure of a LAMP stack hosting a web utility that can run bash and powershell scripts to pull / update information at store locations in the US and Canada.
+This is the file structure of a LAMP stack hosting a web utility that can run bash and powershell scripts to pull / update information at remote locations in the US and Canada.

 The scripts are located in the 'scripts' directory.
 Each script has a corresponding http and php file associated with it to gather input from the web UI and pass the